Hoya praetorii Miq.

 Bloom Time: Mid-spring to early summer

-Hoya praetorii is a perennial vine with one of the most unusual and prettiest Hoya blossoms.
-The leaves are up to 7 inches (18 cm) long, up to 3.6 inches (90 cm) wide, dark green with prominent lowered veins, and only a few flecks.
-The flowers have orange corolla, which is very hairy closest to the beige/burgundy corona.
+Hoya praetorii is a perennial vine with one of the most unusual and prettiest flowers in the genus.
+Leaves dark green with prominent lowered veins and only a few flecks.
+They are up to 7 inches (18 cm) long and 3.6 inches (90 cm) wide.
+Flowers have an orange corolla that is very hairy close to the beige or burgundy corona.
 Each flower is about (0.8 inches (2 cm) long when reflexed and a little more than 0.4 inches (1 cm) in diameter.
 The flowers last up to 2 weeks.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).